0x0d01/catfacts/catfact.md

 - There are more than 500 million domestic cats in the world, with approximately 40 recognized breeds.
 - A cat's field of vision is about 200 degrees.
 - In Ancient Egypt, when a person's house cat passed away, the owner would shave their eyebrows to reflect their grief.
+- Neutering a male cat will, in almost all cases, stop him from spraying (territorial marking), fighting with other males (at least over females), as well as lengthen his life and improve its quality